Combining Probabilistic Forecasts of Intermittent Demand: Probabilistic forecast combination in intermittent demand

 \subsection{Inventory-cost-based optimal weights}

-Before introducing the optimization objective, we first describe the supposed inventory policy, which decides how to consider forecasts in inventory management and then influences the cost.
-We first set a target customer service level (CSL) $\tau$ as the focused probability of the forecasting distribution.
-Then the corresponding quantiles are calculated as held stocks.
-Eventually, the cost from inventory holding charges and back orders is evaluated regarding differences between forecasts and real demand.
+Before introducing the optimization objective, we provide an overview of the presumed inventory policy, which dictates how forecasts are employed in inventory management and then influences costs.
+We first set a target customer service level (CSL) $\tau$ as the designated probability of the forecasting distribution.
+Then the corresponding quantiles are calculated as inventory holdings.
+Eventually, the cost from inventory holdings charges and lost sales is evaluated regarding differences between forecasts and real demand.
 Given the inventory policy, optimal weights based on inventory cost functions can be yielded as follows.